KushalB/EnhancedSalesforceRoles/README.md

 ## Thus, Introducing Enhanced Salesforce Role

-Salesforce Enhanced Role is a lightweight tool written on Apex, that surpasses default salesforce role display page is extremely helpful in a situation where we need to quickly get a birdeye view of the Role hierarchy of an org where the number of roles configured in the org is gigantic.
+Salesforce Enhanced Role is a lightweight tool written on Apex, that enhances the default salesforce role display page in a situation where we need to quickly get a birdeye view of the Role hierarchy of an org where the number of roles configured in the org is gigantic.
+This tool shows the role hierarchy along with the ability to export the roles as JSON and XML.
-This tool creates the XML equivalent of the Role hierarchy and saves as a document in the org that can be downloaded, reviewed and analysed quite easily.

 ## Disclaimer